 All Velocity Points-earning credit cards will also let you earn Velocity Points at the same or higher rate per dollar when overseas.
-However, be careful, since most of them will charge international transaction fees of ~3%, except for the ANZ Travel Adventures card.
+However, be careful, since most of them will charge international transaction fees of ~3%.

 7. Paying bills and other subscriptions

 No one likes paying bills, so at least try to make the most of it by maximising your Velocity Points earn.
 For energy, AGL lets you earn flybuys points, which can later be converted to Velocity Points.